AleksanderWWW/abcd-graph/README.md

 ### Returns

-The `Graph` object with the generated graph.
+The `ABCDGraph` object with the generated graph.

 ### Graph generation parameters - `ABCDParams`